zerolawtech/SFT-Protocol/docs/modules.rst

 .. method:: Custodian.transfer(address _token, address _to, uint256 _value, bool _stillOwner)

+    * Permission signature: ``0x75219e4e``

     Transfers tokens from the custodian to an investor.

     Calling this method will also call any hooked in ``sentTokens`` methods.

-.. method:: Custodian.addInvestors(address _token, bytes32[] _id)
+.. method:: Custodian.transferInternal(address _token, bytes32 _fromID, bytes32 _toID, uint256 _value, bool _stillOwner)

-    Adds investors to the list of beneficial owners for a token.
+    * Permission signature: ``0x2965c868``

+    Transfers the ownership of tokens between investors within the Custodian contract.

-    Calling this method will also call any hooked in ``addedInvestors`` methods.
+    Calling this method will also call any hooked in ``internalTransfer`` methods.

-.. method:: Custodian.removeInvestors(address _token, bytes32[] _id)
+.. method:: Custodian.releaseOwnership(address _issuer, bytes32 _id)

+    * Permission signature: ``0xc07f6f8e``

-    Removes investors from the list of beneficial owners for a token.
+    Removes an investor from the Custodian's list of beneficial owners.

-    Calling this method will also call any hooked in ``removedInvestors`` methods.
+    Calling this method will also call any hooked in ``ownershipReleased`` methods.

+.. method:: Custodian.detachModule(address _module)

+    * Permission signature: ``0xbb2a8522``

+    Detaches a module.

 Use Cases
 =========

-The wide range of functionality that modules can hook into, combined with their high level of authority, allows for many different applications.
+The wide range of functionality that modules can hook into and access allows for many different applications.
 Some examples include: crowdsales, country/time based token locks, right of first refusal enforcement, voting rights, dividend payments, tender offers, and bond redemption.

 We have included some sample modules on `GitHub <https://github.com/SFT-Protocol/security-token/tree/master/contracts/modules>`__ as examples to help understand module development and demonstrate the range of available functionality.